monsoonmaelstrom/book2/book2.md

 “I met with your father the other day,” Peter tells me.

 “Really?”
 I ask.
-I’m not surprised that they met, but I’m surprised that Peter is telling me.
+I’m not surprised they met, but I’m surprised Peter is telling me.

 “Yes.
 He wanted to know what my impression of you was.”